 Mefenamic acid

-This drug is a non-steroidal anti-inflammatory drug that reduces blood loss during period to 25 percent.
-It is however not advised if you have asthma or a duodenal ulcer.
+This drug is a non-steroidal anti-inflammatory drug that reduces blood loss during period (and improves period pain) when taken regularly during menstruation.
+It is however not advised if you have a history of serious stomach ulcers, kidney disease, or allergy to NSAIDs.
+Always take it only as prescribed by your doctor.

 Tranexamic Acid